 Aside from the imposing Bavarian Lion and the lighthouses, around Lindau’s harbour you’ll find numerous hotels and restaurants, with alfresco dining popular during the warmer months.

 With a surface area of 541 square kilometres, Lake Constance is Europe’s biggest reservoir and it has shores in three countries – Germany, Austria and Switzerland.
-It’s also home to three islands – Reichenau, Mainau and Lindau – and offers plenty of opportunities for all manner of water-based pursuits on the lake.
+It’s also home to three islands – Reichenau, Mainau and Lindau – and offers plenty of opportunities for all manner of water sports and activities on the lake.

 You can’t visit Lindau without enjoying a boat cruise on Lake Constance and there are plenty of options to choose from.
-Get a feel for the size of the lake aboard a relaxing scenic cruise or jump aboard a boat and visit some of the other towns situated around the lake (usually available from April to October).
+Get a feel for the size of the lake aboard a relaxing scenic cruise or jump aboard a boat and visit some of the other towns situated around the lake.
+Boating is typically available from April to October.

 The Lake Constance Shipping Company (BSB) offers regular services to many of the lakeside towns including Friedrichshafen, Langenargen and Meersburg in Germany, Bregenz in Austria, and Romanshorn in Switzerland.